Lamprophonia/cardboard-garden/sql/HYBRID_README.md

-# Hybrid Architecture for TCG Card Collection Manager
+# Hybrid Architecture for Cardboard Garden

 This hybrid approach combines the best of both unified and separated architectures.